razie/gremlins/Gremlins.markdown

 their communication paths could be re-wired at runtime.

-Also - concurrency also describes processes that occur concurrently, like the CCS where you have two processes in parallel P | Q.
+Also - concurrency also describes processes that occur concurrently, like the CCS where you have two processes in parallel P | Q...in this case, the shared resource is simply the time ;)

 ### How does our workflow model accomodate concurrency?